 the mansion of a Renaissance prince.
 A double Latin inscription around the courtyard celebrated the great deeds of Federico in war and in peace.

 Laurana developed a pattern initially designed by Filippo Brunelleschi for Spedale degli Innocenti in Florence, but he had to sort out how to design the junctions of the four porticoes which he did with L-shaped pillars.
+You may wish to compare it with the courtyard of Palazzo della Cancelleria in Rome.

 The ground floor housed the large library gathered by Federico.
 You may wish to see its decorated ceiling in the introductory page.
 Notwithstanding the spreading of printed books Federico collected manuscripts only, which were made by skilled court copyists.
 The books were all moved to Rome by Pope Alexander VII when he founded Biblioteca Alessandrina.